pedestal/pedestal.ions/README.md

 parameters.
 Refer to the [Ion Parameters](https://docs.datomic.com/cloud/ions/ions-reference.html#ion-parameters) docs for an overview.
 The `io.pedestal.ions` namespace provides an interceptor fn, `datomic-params-interceptor`, which makes these these parameters available on the Pedestal Context.
 Include this interceptor in your commons interceptor collection to enable parameter support.

-Parameters are available on the Context through the following keys:
+If included, this interceptor makes parameters available on the Context through the following keys:

 - `:io.pedestal.ions/app-info`      Contains the results of `(ion/get-app-info)`
 - `:io.pedestal.ions/env-map`       Contains the results of `(ion/get-env)`